BroderzYt/Midnight-Blue-CSS-Theme/README.md

 # Installation

 Installing the theme is pretty easy.
 You don't need to add any images, only code.
+Go to \Installation Code and copy/paste the code into your subreddit stylesheet